 Texas sales tax varies by location.
 There is a statewide sales tax of 6.25%.
-In addition, local taxing jurisdictions such as counties, cities, special purpose districts or transit authorities, can impose a sales tax of up to 2%, for maximum tax rate of 8.25%.
+In addition, local taxing jurisdictions such as counties, cities, special purpose districts, and transit authorities can impose a sales tax of up to 2%, for maximum tax rate of 8.25%.

-A sales tax nexus is a term that means that a retailer as a significant presence within a state.
+Sales tax nexus is a term that means that a retailer has a significant presence within a state.
 If you have nexus in Texas, you are required to collect and remit sales tax on your business’s orders.

 A business with a physical presence within the state of Texas will have nexus.
 That means if you have an office (even if it’s only a home office) within the state, you must collect sales tax on retail sales.